-Potholes are created when groundwater expands and contracts after it has seeped under the surface, through porous material such as concrete or asphalt.
-The water expands as it freezes in sub-zero temperatures, taking up more space and forcing the material around it to bend and eventually crack to make room.
+Potholes are created when groundwater expands and contracts after it has seeped under the surface through porous material such as concrete or asphalt.
+The water expands as it freezes in sub-zero temperatures, taking up more space and forcing the surrounding material to bend and eventually crack to make room.
 The water then melts as temperatures rise above freezing, but the cracks and damage to the surface remain in place.

-As this pattern repeats itself with changes to the temperature over subsequent days and nights, so the surface becomes weaker and weaker, until the cracks widen into full-blown, dangerous potholes.
+As this pattern repeats itself with changes to the temperature over subsequent days and nights, the surface becomes weaker and weaker until the cracks widen into full-blown, dangerous potholes.
 The situation is also not helped by heavy vehicles constantly driving over the top, adding more pressure to the compromised surface.

-In sub-zero temperatures, potholes on the road are often accompanied by layers of snow or ice that has frozen to the surface, adding to the hazards faced by motorists and pedestrians trying to navigate safely along.
+In sub-zero temperatures, potholes on the road are often accompanied by layers of snow or ice that has frozen to the surface, adding to the hazards faced by motorists and pedestrians trying to navigate safely.

-As people try to clear the ice and snow using traditional de-icing methods like rock salt, the corrosive nature of the salt further damaged the areas where there is cracking, making potholes larger, more dangerous and harder to repair.
-The rock salt alters the chemistry of the snow or ice, lowering the temperatures at which it freezes and so speeding up the freeze-thaw cycle that is so damaging to pavements and roads.
+As people try to clear the ice and snow using traditional de-icing methods like rock salt, the corrosive nature of the salt further damages the areas where there is cracking, making potholes larger, more dangerous and harder to repair.
+The rock salt alters the chemistry of the snow or ice, lowering the temperatures at which it freezes and speeding up the freeze-thaw cycle that is so damaging to pavements and roads.

 How do potholes increase driving risk?

-The most obvious one of the many dangers of potholes to the driving public is around the risk of driving into one, causing the vehicle to skid, swerve or come to an abrupt stop, damaging itself and posing a very real risk for people travelling behind it.
+The most obvious one of the many dangers of potholes to the driving public is the risk of driving into one, causing the vehicle to skid, swerve or come to an abrupt stop, damaging itself and posing a very real risk for people travelling behind it.
 Many road traffic accidents can be attributed to cracks and potholes in the road, especially in winter when there is less daylight and driving conditions are worsened by the presence of slippery snow, frost or black ice – which can be invisible until it is too late to react.